Women’s health

 We also know that knowledge and experience in providing menopause care varies between clinicians.
 The Healthwatch report on menopause care experiences highlights gaps in care.

-We are working with groups of general practices called Primary Care Networks (PCNs) to improve women’s health services.
+We have worked with groups of general practices called Primary Care Networks (PCNs) to improve women’s health services.
+PCNs reviewed their current services to understand their strengths and areas for improvement, then implemented changes to provide better care.

 Inclusion health is an umbrella term used to describe people who are socially excluded, who typically experience multiple overlapping risk factors for poor health, such as poverty, violence and complex trauma.
 People in inclusion health groups tend to face significant barriers to accessing and navigating mainstream health services.

-We have awarded 11 small grants to local organisations and community groups who have trusted relationships with people we want to better support.
-Read about what each grant involves on our inclusion health grant page.
+We awarded 11 small grants to local organisations and community groups who have trusted relationships with people in the following inclusion health groups:

 Working with the Bristol and South Gloucestershire signposting website WellAware, we have created a Women’s Health resource directory.